lfmgithub/weather-api/README.md

 Make sure you have docker installed and running, then execute the deploy script.
 Swagger should be accessible through `http://localhost:8080/swagger-ui/`

+### Heroku
+---
+The application is also available at `https://luizfmv-weather-api.herokuapp.com/swagger-ui/`.

 ### Endpoints
 ---